Tobu9009/FLC-website/README.md

 Roadmap
 Base project: The website.
-Should be finished in a month.
+No deadline, but work whenever you have time.
 Consider modularity for upcoming events.
 Every change should be made in a pull request and reviewed by at least of 2 of us before a push.
 Every image should be included in the images folder.

-###To-do
+To-do:
 * Implement Nav Bar
 * Bodies
 * Footer